 On March 20th, the Department set up its mobile air monitoring vehicle around the perimeter of the landfill and in the surrounding area to detect any odors or methane levels coming from the landfill.
-The focus of the Department's efforts to date relate to construction and implementation of environmental and safety controls.
-Waste removal activities have commenced.
+The results of the air monitoring were received from the DEP Lab on April 30, 2013, and are being reviewed.
+The Department continues to perform regular inspection and oversight.
+No immediate public health, public safety or environmental concerns have been identified.